Denis-Kazakov/GoogleNgrams/README.md

 This version supports only some corpora: only the 2019 versions of the English, French, German, Italian, Russian and Spanish corpora.

-The web-service gets frequencies for each year in the interval and compares the using paired t-test.
+The web-service gets frequencies for each year in the interval and compares the using the Wilcoxon signed-rank test.

-I produced the Jupyter notebook.
-Sergey Krosheninnikov prepared a py file, and Roman (https://github.com/khimich1) designed an MVP (minimum viable product) interface (only the Russian language and one time interval).

 ### Files:
 - d08_0.ipynb – original Jupyter notebook